 What are Scottish Midges/Midgies?

 The Highland biting midge is a small flying insect that appears in the spring and summer months.
 All areas of Scotland are affected, but the worst areas are in the west highlands due to perfect breeding grounds in the wet conditions.
-Scotland's Midges are only between 1-3 mm long and a light grey colour unless they have a belly full of blood; then, disgustingly, they might look red.
+Midges in Scotland are only between 1-3 mm long and a light grey colour unless they have a belly full of blood; then, disgustingly, they might look red.

-Midges in Scotland are in the family of Ceratopogonidae and are named "Culcoides impunctatus" scientifically.
-The Gaelic name for midge is "meanbh-chuileag", which means "pigmy fly" or "tiny".
-Females lay eggs in the wet soil or vegetation, which then hatch into larvae in less than 24 hours.
-Female midges do not need a blood meal to lay their first batch of eggs after mating with male midges.
-To reproduce again, midges will require an abdomen full of blood to lay each additional batch of eggs (usually a maximum of three batches in their lifetime).
+Female midges lay eggs in wet soil or vegetation, which hatch into larvae in less than 24 hours.
+Interestingly, female midges don't need a blood meal to lay their first batch of eggs after mating with male midges.
+To reproduce again, they will require an abdomen full of blood to lay each additional batch of eggs (usually a maximum of three batches in their lifetime).
 In midge season, there are potentially 180 trillion midges in Scotland!

 -